zalo/Gyrograms/README.md

 A viewer for 360 spinning phone zoetrope displays.

-Based on the Holopot 360 Display, but with a 4-sided Pepper's Ghost Pyramid to reduce the RPM requirements to 1/4.
+Based on the Holopot 360 Display, but with a 4-sided Pepper's Ghost Pyramid to both reduce the RPM by 75% and enhance the brightness by 4x.
+Also using a 120hz iPhone 16 Pro, and its built-in Gyroscope for self-calibration of the rotation speed.

 ### Early Prototype Footage: https://youtu.be/EXZ7FneS4tw